Seatis/my-teaching-materials/workshop/hardware/microbit-deeper/README.md

 | [How To Convert Binary To Decimal Tutorial (The Easy Way)](https://www.youtube.com/watch?v=tfKe8PPI2zs) | 4:33 |
 | [How To Easily Convert Hexadecimal To Binary And To Decimal Tutorial](https://www.youtube.com/watch?v=t_kA5KQxByc) | 5:40 |

-Now practice the conversion algorithms!
+Practice the conversion algorithms!
 You can use [this tool](https://www.cs.ucsb.edu/~pconrad/cs16/topics/numberConversions/).
 The videos don't talk about the octal (base 8) numeral system which is not widely used, so just ignore those tasks.
 Or you can figure it out on your own :).

 ## Material Review